 Mandevilla’s are gorgeous vine plants that flower during the spring and summer.
 Since we have a large brick wall, we wanted some kind of plant or vine to fill that area.
 We decided to pot the plants in a container so that we could bring him in during the cold winter months.

-Being that he’s a vine he needed something to climb on.
+Being that it’s a vine it needed something to climb on.
 We had two choices; we could buy a trellis or make a simple trellis.
 I had pictured a wood V shaped trellis connected with 2×2’s.
 The DIY project would have cost as much as buying one… until.

-In the same aisle as the edging I found a pack of 6 long bamboo sticks for under $3.
+In the same aisle as the edging I found a pack of 6 long bamboo sticks for just a few dollars.
 We bought some wire and made our own DIY trellis for under $5 each.

-We then added a bird bath and solar lights along the path.
+We then added a bird bath that I found at a discount store and completed the final touches by adding the solar lights along the pathway.

 This before and after isn’t as drastic as some.
 But that’s kind of the point with DIY projects on a budget.
 It’s a modest update that needed to happen and was one that we could do ourselves in just a weekend.